 This is the concept that parents, over and over, have told me has been most helpful for them, in understanding and managing behavior.

-There are multiple resources for parents on this website related to the concept “The Arc of the Tantrum,” and this blog post is here to help you navigate to find them more easily.
+Want more?
+There are lots of resources for parents on this website related to the concept “The Arc of the Tantrum.”
+Here’s a list:

 My 7 year old asked me this question not too long ago.
 It took me a minute to understand what she was saying—her pronunciation was ‘creative,’ plus the topic took me by surprise.
 But once I figured it out, I was both sad and grateful to her for asking the question.

 I told her that yes, I had seen segregation as a child.
 I grew up in rural Louisiana, which in the 80s was very segregated.
 I told her my strongest childhood memory of segregation—how the doctor’s office that we went to had two waiting rooms, but patients separated by race instead of sick & well.
 Sadly, I had many more stories of segregated spaces to share: my high school lunch room, every church I’ve ever been in, and every neighborhood I’ve ever lived in.